TL;DR

 FAQ

 - What if my sensitivity is 3-dimensional (price × volume × COGS)?
 Collapse to two 2D tables (price × volume at base COGS, then price × COGS at base volume).
-AI handles 2D much better than 3D.
+Every model narrates 2D far more reliably than a 3D cube.

 - Does this work for non-P&L sensitivities (e.g. churn × ARPU)?
 Yes — same template.
-Replace “EBIT” with the target metric.
+Replace “EBIT” with the target metric and keep the “no interpolation” rule.

 Related